rubenspischedda/angular-holo-cards-effect/projects/ngx-holo-cards-effect/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.

+> [!WARNING]
+>
+> This project is still a Work in Progress.
+Not all effects have been implemented yet, and most of those that are available don't look exactly like the original ones.
+Also, the library is not optimized for mobile, nor for performance in general.

 ## Code scaffolding

 Run `ng generate component component-name --project ngx-holo-cards-effect` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ngx-holo-cards-effect`.

 > Note: Don't forget to add `--project ngx-holo-cards-effect` or else it will be added to the default project in your `angular.json` file.

 ## Build